 The process of organising public assemblies is key to their success; They are organized in partnership with local groups and organizations and with the support of the organizing committee, itself made up of residents and representatives from various community organizations.

-The NDG Coalition for Food Security works to develop an integrated and sustainable food system to ensure food security for all citizens of NDG.
-It facilitates collaboration amongst community organizations that provide services to address problems related to food insecurity.
+The NDG Food Security Coalition works to support our partners in developing an integrated and sustainable food system to ensure food security for all citizens of NDG.
+It facilitates collaboration amongst community organizations that provide services to address problems related to food insecurity."

 The Table is currently co-coordinated by the NDG Community Council and the CIUSSS-CO Cavendish.